 Is it Normal for Bears to Chase Baby Elk?

 The simple answer here is, yes.
-Bears, especially Grizzly bears are known to be particularly effective predators of moose and elk calves from birth up until about 2 months of age.
+Bears, especially grizzly bears, are known to be particularly effective predators of moose and elk calves from birth up until about two months of age.
 This type of hunting usually happens during the spring or rut season.